Director: Winsor McCay

 Release Date: 1918

 McCay’s fourth venture into animation is even more curious than the preceding three (‘Little Nemo‘, ‘How A Mosquito Operates‘ and ‘Gertie the Dinosaur‘).
 It’s an almost real time report of the sinking of the passenger steamer The Lusitania by a German submarine in 1915.

-Despite its slow action, ‘The Sinking of the Lusitania’ is an astonishing film, which may be the first animated propaganda film.
+Despite its slow action, ‘The Sinking of the Lusitania’ is an astonishing film, which may be both the first animated propaganda film and the first animated documentary.
 It’s totally unique in its drama, and, despite its propaganda, an all time masterpiece of animation.

 Watch ‘The Sinking of the Lusitania’ yourself and tell me what you think: